COSC3020/reverse-insertion-sort-LukeHoese/README.md

 $\Theta(n)$ and worst-case time complexity of $\Theta(n^2)$.
 What is the average-case time complexity ($\Theta$)?

+The outer outer loop of our function iterares over all elements in our list.
+The inner loop iterates over all values to the right of our outer loops current iteration and performs a constant time operation within.
+While the inner loop in practice doesn't iterate over every element every time it executes, it still runs at an average time linear to the number of elements.
+Multiplying our two linear time functions together gives us an average-case time complexity of ($\Theta$)(n<sup>2</sup>)

 Hint: Think about what happens in each iteration of the loop, and how often the loop is executed.
 Keep in mind that for asymptotic analysis we don't care about constant factors.